areynold/accessibility-for-project-managers/PITCHME.md

 ---

+* Accessibility is an inherent part of a product, just like usability, performance, and security
+* Accessibility is not a single checkbox item
+* Accessibility is easy to start doing, but difficult to add at the end of the project
+* Accessibility is easy to undo

+---

 Your process will establish due diligence

 Make sure you don't mix up "this will inconvenience the user" and "this disenfranchises the user"